SAVING COLUMBUS DAY

 Italian-Americans have celebrated the Columbus Day holiday for generations as their adopted holiday and held those celebrations on the same weekend as Columbus Day is celebrated.
 Sincere thanks are due to the many Italian Americans who protested with letters, phone calls and emails to the City Council and to the local Italian American community leaders who successfully negotiated Italian-American Day and led the fight to save our cultural holiday and protect our heritage.
 According to the census, 66,000 Italian-Americans live in Sacramento.

-CLICK ON TITLES TO READ ARTICLES:
+CLICK ON TITLES BELOW TO READ ARTICLES:

 Columbus' Gift